Why a Mobile-First Strategy Is So Important for Landlords

 “Surprise!
 I got a pet!”

-I’m sure, as a landlord, you have heard these complaints and questions before.
-Tenants in don’t want to send an email because the response is not as immediate.
+As a landlord, I’m sure you have heard these complaints and questions before.
+Tenants (especially today’s tenants) don’t want to send an email because the response is not as immediate.
 Today’s tenants are ephemeral creatures meaning that they want satisfaction and responses and they want them NOW!
-They don’t want to call because, hey, texting is easier.
-A lot of the younger generation members HATE talking on the phone!
+They don’t want to call because, hey, texting is easier and a lot of the younger generation members HATE talking on the phone!
 So, how do they want to get in touch with you?
 They want to text you.
 And, of course, they want you to respond ASAP!

-Landlords have properties all over the place (think about just Arlington, VA – there are many rental properties).
+Today’s landlords have properties all over the place (think about just Arlington, VA – there are rental properties everywhere!) and they need to take into account research and conversion.
 Mobile sites are often the initial form of interaction with a website.
 That interaction can make or break a renter’s decision to rent from you.

-By looking anywhere on the internet, you can find advice that says “GET ON MOBILE!” and “BE MOBILE!”
+If you look anywhere on the internet, you can find advice that says “GET ON MOBILE!” and “BE MOBILE!”
 That does not go just for the landlord and property industry – but for all industries!
-Mobile is growing exponentially everyday.
-Having a mobile strategy and being accessible VIA mobile is integral to your growth as a landlord.
+Mobile is growing more and more everyday and having a mobile strategy and being accessible VIA mobile is integral to the growth of your stretch as a landlord.

-Increasing their level of mobile connectivity is important for landlords to remain competitive.
+Landlords must increase their level of mobile connectivity to remain competitive in their space.
 How are you using mobile to engage with residents and/or future residents?